adamvarga/Loewenstark_Instagram2/README.md

 Uninstallation
 --------------
+1, Remove all extension files from your Magento installation OR

-1, Remove via Composer and clear the caches
+2, Remove via Composer and clear the caches

 ```
 composer remove loewenstark/instagram2
 ```

 Support
 -------